Skip to main content

 Your scan data leaves your device only when you send it, and only in two ways:

-- Send Logs from Settings.
+• Send Logs from Settings.
 Optional, for support.
-Logs include device names and scan details.
+Logs include device, room, and home names, plus scan details.
 They never include passwords, HomeKit credentials, or network keys.

 Do I need Home Assistant to use HomeMapper?